Australian Standard Classification of Cultural and Ethnic Groups (ASCCEG)

 The classification criteria have been applied to aggregate:

-• Cultural and ethnic groups to form narrow groups on the basis of geographic proximity and similarity of cultural and social characteristics.
+• Cultural and ethnic groups to form Narrow groups on the basis of geographic proximity and similarity of cultural and social characteristics.

-• Narrow groups to form broad groups on the basis of geographic proximity and a degree of similarity of cultural and social characteristics.
+• Narrow groups to form Broad groups on the basis of geographic proximity and a degree of similarity of cultural and social characteristics.

 Noteworthy classificatory decisions

 The cultural identities of the peoples of Australia are recognised within the ASCCEG.
-Aboriginal and Torres Strait Islander Peoples are recognised with appropriate categories in the narrow group 'Australian Peoples' and since European settlement, a distinct Australian cultural identity has emerged prompting the inclusion of 'Australian' in that narrow group.
+Aboriginal and Torres Strait Islander Peoples are recognised with appropriate categories in the Narrow group 'Australian Peoples' and since European settlement, a distinct Australian cultural identity has emerged prompting the inclusion of 'Australian' in that Narrow group.

-Jewish has been included in Broad Group 4 'North African and Middle Eastern'.
-It is acknowledged that many Jewish people in Australia might not have ties with the Middle East and might consider classification within one of the European broad groups as more correct.
 However, following consultation with representatives of the Jewish community at the time the ASCCEG was developed, it was decided to adhere to the classification criterion for geographic proximity and include 'Jewish' in 'North African and Middle Eastern' as this is where the Jewish culture originated.

 Many people relate to more than one cultural or ethnic group and will give a multiple response to a question on ancestry, ethnicity or cultural identity.
 Often a response will indicate an identification with a country in a national or cultural sense and will also acknowledge continuing ties with other ethnic or cultural groups, for example, Irish Australian, Italian Australian.
 Data collection models should be developed to capture multiple responses to enhance usefulness of the output.